 As the supportive structure of the entire body, the skeleton is hardly one to easily give way under pressure.
 However, certain circumstances like accidents, overuse, and brittleness due to old age can put extra force on a bone that is stronger than the bone itself.
-This results in a broken bone or a crack in the bone, medically referred to as a ‘fracture’.
+This results in a broken bone or a crack in the bone, medically referred to as a ‘fracture’ that requires an orthopedic specialist.

 - Pain and inability to bear weight on the injured area